-- A. Waiver providers must meet applicable service specifications as referenced in the Elderly and Disabled (E&D) Waiver approved by the Centers for Medicare and Medicaid Services (CMS). - B. Waiver providers must report: - 1.
-Changes in contact information, staffing, and licensure within ten (10) calendar days to the Division of Medicaid. - 2.
-Critical incidences of abuse, neglect, and exploitation (including the unauthorized use of restraints, restrictive interventions, and/or seclusion) within twenty (24) hours of the occurrence or knowledge of the occurrence to the Division of Medicaid and other applicable agencies as required by law. - 3.
-Any complaints not resolved within seven (7) days. - C. Only the Division of Medicaid can initiate, in writing, any interpretation or exception to Medicaid rules or regulations.
+C. Waiver providers must report:

+- 1. Changes in contact information, administrative staffing, ownership and licensure within ten (10) calendar days to the Division of Medicaid. - 2.
+Critical incidences including all instances of abuse, neglect, and exploitation (including the unauthorized use of restraints, restrictive interventions, and/or seclusion) within twenty (24) hours of the occurrence or knowledge of the occurrence to the Division of Medicaid and other applicable agencies as required by law. - 3.
+Any complaints not resolved within seven (7) days. - D. A provider may not rely on any interpretation or exception to the Medicaid rules if it's not provided, in writing, by the Division of Medicaid.